 Photos of Philips lights and lamps used for illuminating the exterior of buildings around the world are displayed on Twitter.
 Philips’ Twitter account shares colorful lighting photos that showcase the latest innovations from the lighting industry.
 Philips also shares articles from magazines, promoting stories that feature Philips products and services.
 Sharing these publications gives Philips positive recognition from third-party trusted sources.

 Philips Lighting’s Facebook page contains contests, such as a chance to win Philips and Star Wars lights by simply telling them what makes your child a Star Wars fan.
 Philips also shares images of LED lights in use, such as in the Amsterdam Arena.
-Similar to Kohler, Philips utilizes current events to advantageously position their brand.

 With several videos, from “How To” demonstrations to featured products, there are numerous choices available for viewing on the Philips YouTube channel.
 The “How To” videos provide guidance, while the featured products showcase the range of innovative products that Philips Lighting offers.